 #MatchedByYou – A Marketing Campaign of McDonald’s India

-Strengths of McDonald’s
+Top Competitors of McDonald’s

-Weakness of McDonald’s
+Failed Campaigns of McDonald’s

 McDonald’s is one of the world’s most recognized fast-food restaurants.
 With annual revenues in excess of $19 billion, it is no doubt that McDonald’s has a major influence on society in terms of food choices.

 Its reach extends far beyond the borders of its home country and geographically encompasses many nations around the globe.
-With a strong presence on both offline and online marketing, cruise control over the production and distribution, McDonald’s looks very well placed to take up industry-changing challenges.
+With a strong presence on both offline and online marketing, and cruise control over production and distribution, McDonald’s looks very well placed to take up industry-changing challenges.

 Let us know your thoughts on this case study in the comment section down below.
 Thank you for reading, and if you liked our then do share this in your circle.